-"Subscriber Identity Verification method" means the method used for the verification of the information (submitted by the subscriber) that is required to be included in the Digital Signature Certificate issued to the subscriber in accordance with CPS.
+"Subscriber Identity Verification method" means the method used for the verification of the information (submitted by the subscriber) that is required to be included in the Digital Signature Certificate issued to the subscriber as per CPS.
 CA follows the Identity Verification Guidelines laid down by Controller.